scojo202/libbetta/README.md

-# YPlot
+# LibBetta

-YPlot is a GTK3-based library for plotting, with an emphasis on interactivity rather than production of publication-quality graphics.
+LibBetta is a GTK3-based C library for plotting, with an emphasis on interactivity rather than production of publication-quality graphics.

 It is based on code from GUPPI and GOffice.

-YPlot is approaching usefulness but is under active development.
+LibBetta is approaching usefulness but is under active development.
 The API is not stable.

 ## Interactivity